top of page

 -

-Please explain more why this design competition does not have a formulistic judging rubric.
+Please explain why this design competition does not have a formulistic judging rubric.
 How do we know what the judges might be looking for?This competition seeks design masterpieces.
 Lots of them.
-Could a formulistic judging rubric unleash each team to be as innovative as they might be capable of delivering?
-Could a rubric bake-in bias to existing paradigms by incentivizing a maximum scoring from a formula?
-Consider these thought exercises: How would have the iPhone fared in a 2006 mobile phone competition if the judging rubric included more points for a great keyboard design?
+Could a formulistic judging rubric unleash each team to be as innovative as they might be?
+Might a rubric bake-in bias to existing paradigms.
+Could there be an incentive to “gamify” their design submission for maximum score rather than generate the best solutions for their community?
+Consider these thought exercises: How would the iPhone fare in a 2006 mobile phone competition if the judging rubric included more points for a great keyboard design?
 Should people be penalized for not following a formula?
 Michelangelo was given a specification for what should be painted on the ceiling of the Sistine Chapel.
 He did not comply with the paradigm he was given.
-(Ignoring time and place …) Can you come up with a judging rubric that could “score” the designs of both the Taj Mahal and the Eifel Tower where decision makers would move forward to build both?
+(Ignoring time and place …) Can you come up with a judging rubric that could “score” the designs of both the Taj Mahal and the Eiffel Tower where decision makers would move forward to build both?
 It is intended that the five judges be of diverse professional capabilities and accomplishments.
 It is hoped that collectively they will appreciate great designs when they encounter them.

 -